-• With prior authorization, the plan provides coverage for the harvest, procurement, and storage of sperm, oocytes, or embryos for eligible members and said storage is in association with ongoing infertility care (infertility treatment within 90 days of the cryopreservation).
+• The plan will authorize, with prior authorization, coverage for the harvest, procurement, and storage of sperm, oocytes, or embryos for eligible members, and storage is in association with ongoing infertility care (infertility treatment within 90 days of the cryopreservation).

+Note: In the event that an EHP member stored eggs, sperm, embryos and/or oocytes due to medical necessity (eg. cancer therapy) at an out-of-network (OON) facility prior to enrollment on the EHP Plan, the member will be permitted to continue treatment at the OON facility until the stored contents have been consumed.

-- The plan may prior authorize coverage for the harvest, procurement, and short term storage (<90 days) of sperm, oocytes, or embryos for eligible members, in the presence or absence of ongoing infertility care, when the eligible member requires medical treatment that may render them sterile.
-Examples of such treatment include, but are not limited to, chemotherapy and/or radiation therapy for cancer and medically necessary gender confirming treatment.
+• The plan may prior authorize coverage for the harvest, procurement, and short-term storage (<90 days) of sperm, oocytes, or embryos for eligible members, in the presence or absence of ongoing infertility care, when the eligible member requires medical treatment that may render them sterile.

+Examples of such treatment include: chemotherapy and/or radiation therapy for cancer and medically necessary gender affirming treatment.
 A letter of medical necessity from the treating physician is required.
+Coverage for this indication is limited to one cycle.

+• If the member completed social preservation prior to employment at Cleveland Clinic, the EHP will reimburse egg thawing, fertilization, and IVF only if the member has a medical infertility diagnosis, and the provider is an Aetna Select Open Access contracted provider.
+There is no coverage if the provider in out of network.

+If the member completes social preservation during the time of employment at Cleveland Clinic, regardless of if they are or are not on the Cleveland Clinic EHP or EHP Plus plan, the member is fully aware there is no coverage once egg thawing, fertilization and IVF begins as the member is fully aware social preservation is not a covered benefit.

+• Limitations:

-Coverage for this indication is limited to one cycle. - Limitations: - Long-term sperm, oocyte or embryo storage, defined as greater than 90 days, iis a covered benefit as long as the eligible member is actively receiving infertility treatment (see above) or storage is following medical treatment that rendered them sterile (see above). - No coverage beyond 90 days after the last cycle of infertility treatment ends, or if a pregnancy occurs.
+- Long-term sperm, oocyte, or embryo storage, defined as greater than 360 days (about 12 months), if the eligible member is receiving infertility treatment (see above), or storage is following medical treatment that rendered them sterile (see above).
+The Health Plan will not cover storage for the WHI because it is included in the retrieval cost for the first year. - Coverage beyond 90 days (about 3 months) after the last cycle of infertility treatment ends, or if a pregnancy occurs. - Sperm cryopreservation is a routine procedure for sperm backup without a confirmed physical or psychological diagnosis.